mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

 ### Feature: Bulk Import Players via CSV

-**User Story:** As an Association Administrator, I want to bulk import players via CSV with their details (name, birth year, position) so that registration is efficient for large groups
+**User Story:** As an Association Administrator, I want to bulk import players via CSV with their details (name, birthdate, contact info) so that registration is efficient for large groups

 **Business Rules:**

-- CSV must contain columns: First Name, Last Name, Birth Year, Position
+- CSV must contain columns in this exact order: First Name, Last Name, Birthdate, Gender, Position, Cohort, Previous Level, Phone, Email 1, Email 2
-- CSV can optionally contain column: Cohort
-- Birth year must be a valid 4-digit year
+- Birthdate must be in valid format (m/d/yyyy)
+- Birth Year is automatically calculated from Birthdate
 - Position must match an active position type in the system
 - Cohort (if provided) must match an active cohort in the system
+- Previous Level (if provided) must match an active previous level in the system
 - Players without a cohort value remain unassigned and can be assigned later
-- Duplicate players (same first name, last name, and birth year) are flagged for review
+- Duplicate players (same first name, last name, and birthdate) are flagged for review
 - Import validates all rows before processing
 - Players are imported in "Active" status by default
 - All imported players must be assigned to the active season